-A countertop water cooler is a handy device to have in the office or workshop, but there are a few things you will need to consider before you buy one.
-Technology is advancing and many brands have powerful features that may have cost a fortune just a few years ago.
+A countertop water cooler is a handy device in the office or workshop, but there are a few things you will need to consider before buying one.
+Technology is advancing, and many brands have powerful features that may have cost a fortune just a few years ago.
 Unfortunately, our throw-it-away society also produces many products that are not durable.

-We’ve chosen eight different brands of countertop water dispensers to review for you.
-We’ll list all the pros and cons of each model and tell you a little about our experience with them.
-We’ve also included a short buyer’s guide where we take a close look at how these devices work and what features are necessary and which are not.
+We’ve chosen eight brands of countertop water dispensers to review for you.
+We’ll list each model’s pros and cons and tell you a little about our experience with them.
+We’ve also included a short buyer’s guide where we closely examine how these devices work and which features are necessary and which are not.